John Paul Blass: Education and institutional positions

-Dr. Blass's studies brought him to Harvard College (summa cum laude, class of 1958, Harvard Scholar, Phi Beta Kappa (senior sixteen), Sigma Xi, Biochemical Sciences major); the University of London where as a Marshall Scholar he earned his PhD in Biochemistry (1960) under thesis professor and pioneer of modern neurochemistry Henry McIlwain; and to Columbia College of Physicians and Surgeons where Blass earned his medical degree (Alpha Omega Alpha, class of 1965).
+Blass's studies brought him to Harvard College (summa cum laude, class of 1958, Harvard Scholar, Phi Beta Kappa (senior sixteen), Sigma Xi, biochemical sciences major); the University of London, where as a Marshall Scholar he earned his PhD in biochemistry (1960) under thesis professor and pioneer of modern neurochemistry Henry McIlwain; and to Columbia College of Physicians and Surgeons, where Blass earned his medical degree (Alpha Omega Alpha, class of 1965).
 During this time, he took a year off to do research as an American Cancer Society fellow in the laboratory of Dr. Heinrich Waelsch, another founding father of neurochemistry.
-Dr. Blass's internship and residency was in internal medicine at the Massachusetts General Hospital in Boston (1965–67).
-He then spent three years (1967-1970) in the National Heart Institute at the National Institute of Health (NIH)(now the National Heart, Lung, and Blood Institute (NHLBI).
+Blass's internship and residency was in internal medicine at the Massachusetts General Hospital in Boston (1965–67).

+He then spent three years (1967-1970) in the National Heart Institute at the National Institute of Health (NIH) (now the National Heart, Lung, and Blood Institute (NHLBI).
 From 1970 to 1978 he was assistant and associate professor of psychiatry and biochemistry at the UCLA Neuropsychiatric Institute.
 In 1978 he was appointed Winifred Masterson Burke Professor of Neurology and Medicine at Weill Medical College of Cornell University.
-Dr. Blass established and directed the Dementia Research Service, a combined research and clinical unit at a Cornell-affiliated institution, the Burke Medical Research Institute.
+Blass established and directed the Dementia Research Service, a combined research and clinical unit at a Cornell-affiliated institution, the Burke Medical Research Institute.
 He was also appointed in the field of Neurosciences.

 He served on the National Panel on Alzheimer's Disease from 1986 to 1996 and was its chairman from 1986 to 1991.
-As a member of the National Institute on Aging, he was chairman of Geriatric Medicine Ad Hoc Review Committees from 1981 to 1984, and Chairman of the Consensus Panel on Neurochemistry of Alzheimer's Disease in 1982.
-He served on the President's Department of Health and Human Services Task Force on Alzheimer's Disease in 1982-1984.
-He was president of the American Federation for Aging Research in 1994-1996.
+As a member of the National Institute on Aging, he was chairman of Geriatric Medicine Ad Hoc Review Committees from 1981 to 1984, and chairman of the Consensus Panel on Neurochemistry of Alzheimer's Disease in 1982.
+He served on the President's Department of Health and Human Services Task Force on Alzheimer's Disease in 1982–1984.
+He was president of the American Federation for Aging Research in 1994–1996.
 In 2005, he became emeritus professor at Cornell, and fully retired as of 2007.

-In September 2007, the New York Academy of Sciences held a conference in honor of Dr. Blass, 'Mitochondria and Oxidative Stress in Neurodegenerative Disorders', also a satellite meeting of the International Society of Neurochemistry.
+In September 2007, the New York Academy of Sciences held a conference in honor of Blass, 'Mitochondria and Oxidative Stress in Neurodegenerative Disorders', also a satellite meeting of the International Society of Neurochemistry.